Ninth Annual M-CERSI Regulatory Science Competition Goes Virtual

 This year, students from the Baltimore and College Park campuses of the University of Maryland presented their innovation ideas to three U.S. Food and Drug Administration (FDA) judges virtually.
 Nine teams competed in this ninth annual competition on Jan.
 15.

-These three teams will have the opportunity to present their innovation ideas to the FDA’s Office of the Chief Scientist.
+The three teams later presented their innovation ideas to the FDA’s Office of the Chief Scientist.
+Before turning the spotlight over to the students, Polli delivered remarks to introduce each team.

 “Participating in the regulatory science talent competition as both mentor and judge has been an energizing and exciting experience for me,” shared Roberta Glass, MD.
 “The students’ enthusiasm and inspiring motivation have been infectious.
 All of the teams’ presentations demonstrated a depth of understanding of regulatory science applied to a unique and creative way to solve a real world problem.
 This is an amazing group of students, all of whom offer great promise for the future.”